The Sign of the Four: Plot

-On a foggy day in 1888, Dr. Watson remonstrates with Holmes about his cocaine usage.
-Holmes claims he needs a problem to solve and is bored; shortly thereafter, Miss Mary Morstan arrives with a case.
+In 1888 Miss Mary Morstan arrives with a case.
+She explains that, ten years earlier, her father Captain Arthur Morstan disappeared immediately after arriving in London from his military service abroad.
+Mary contacted his friend, Major Sholto, who denied having seen him.
+Four years later, she received a valuable pearl in the post, a gift repeated once a year for six years.
+With the sixth pearl, she received a letter asking for a meeting, claiming that she is a "wronged woman".

-Miss Morstan explains that, in December 1878, her father, Captain Arthur Morstan, had arrived in London, on leave from his post as a convict guard in the Andaman Islands.
-He requested her to meet him at the Langham Hotel, but he was not there when she arrived.
-Mary contacted Major John Sholto, a former convict guard who had known her father and was now living in England; however, he denied having seen Morstan, and Morstan was never heard from again.
-Four years later, Miss Morstan answered an anonymous newspaper advertisement, asking for her whereabouts.
-She then received a large and valuable pearl in the post, a gift repeated once a year for six years.
-With the sixth pearl, she received a letter asking for a meeting, claiming she has been "wronged".
-Holmes takes the case, and soon discovers that Major Sholto had died in 1882; within a week of his death, Mary received the first pearl.
-The only further clue Mary can give Holmes is a map of a fortress found in her father's desk, appended with the words "The Sign of the Four: Jonathan Small, Mahomet Singh, Abdullah Khan, and Dost Akbar".
+Holmes takes the case, and soon discovers that Major Sholto had died a week before Mary received the first pearl.
+The only further clue Mary can give Holmes is a map of a fortress found in her father's desk, appended with the words "The Sign of the Four: Jonathan Small, Mahomet Singh, Abdullah Khan, Dost Akbar," and four small cross-like symbols.

-Holmes, Watson, and Mary meet with Major Sholto's son Thaddeus, the anonymous sender of the pearls.
-Thaddeus explains that Morstan had visited Major Sholto, to demand his half of a great treasure that Sholto had secretly brought back from India.
-The two men quarreled, and Captain Morstan suffered a heart attack and died, striking his head on the brazen treasure box as he fell.
+Following the letter's instructions, Holmes, Watson, and Mary go to the Lyceum Theatre; there, they meet a coachman who takes them to the house of Major Sholto's son Thaddeus, the anonymous sender of the pearls.
+He reveals that Captain Morstan did, in fact, visit Major Sholto, demanding his half of a treasure that Sholto had secretly brought back from India.
+In the ensuing quarrel, Captain Morstan suffered a heart attack and died, striking his head on the treasure box as he fell.
 Afraid he would be suspected of murder, Major Sholto buried the body and hid the treasure, leaving out a small gold chaplet studded with twelve pearls.
-Thaddeus and his twin brother Bartholomew knew nothing of these events, until an unexpected letter from India caused their father to faint, and sicken to his death.
-On his deathbed, he confessed the truth to them; he was about to reveal to them where the treasure was hidden, when a bearded man appeared at the window and the Major died of sheer fright.
-The man fled, but the brothers later found a note reading "The Sign of the Four" pinned to their dead father's body.
+Thaddeus and his twin brother Bartholomew only learned of this when their father revealed it while on his deathbed; he was about to reveal to them where the treasure was hidden, when a bearded man appeared at the window and the Major died of fear.
+The brothers tried and failed to catch the intruder; later on, they found a note pinned to the Major's body, which read "The Sign of Four".
 Thaddeus began sending Mary the pearls to make things right, and the brothers searched for the treasure.
-Six years later, Bartholomew found and withheld it; Thaddeus has contacted Mary so they can both confront Bartholomew and demand their shares.
+Six years later, Bartholomew found and withheld it; Thaddeus then contacted Mary so they could both confront Bartholomew and demand their shares.